TRAINING FOR INDIVIDUALS

 Due to the high volume of applications received, and our limited staff capacity, we are only able to respond to shortlisted applicants.

-Thank you for your interest in Theatre for a Change.
+Thank you for your interest in training with Theatre for a Change.

 WHAT COURSE PARTICIPANTS ARE SAYING